Locate an ACVR Radiologist or Radiation Oncologist in your area.

 Q: If I am a European-based Resident, which rate for the ACVR Annual Meeting registration would I be charged?

-A: You would register at full price (non-member) and then submit the form requesting the courtesy discount for trainees, after which ACVR will credit back the difference.
+A: You would register at full price (non-member) and then submit the Discount Registration Form requesting the courtesy discount for trainees, after which ACVR will credit back the difference.
 This form can be found on the Registration page.
 Registration and discount must be obtained in advance online.
 There is no discount for on-site registration.

 Q: Is there a one day ACVR Annual Meeting registration fee?